- Family and Parenting»

 In the Beginning Children and Grandparents Were The Perfect Combination

 Many, many years ago, families stayed close together throughout their lifetimes.
 Whether it was due to the difficulty of traveling hundreds of miles or the need to stick together in order to find adequate food, shelter, and security, most families consisted of at least 3 generations.
 If they didn't live in the same home, they lived within the same community.

-Children were raised by parents and grandparents, aunts and uncles.
+Children were raised by parents, grandparents, aunts, and uncles.
 They became accustomed to seeing both younger adults and the elderly in their separate roles.
-They were well acquainted with the aging process and it was accepted.The elderly were respected for their knowledge and the younger folks helped to meet their needs as they aged. (except in some societies where they were carted off into the wilderness and left to die.)
+They were well acquainted with the aging process and it was accepted.The elderly were respected for their knowledge and the younger folks helped to meet the needs of their grandparents as they aged.
+(Except in some societies where they were carted off into the wilderness and left to die.)
 Social isolation during our later years was less of an issue as families remained closer.

-The beauty of this relationship is that children could benefit from the wisdom of their elders, develop a sense of respect, compassion and caring for seniors, and learn from experience that aging is an acceptable process.
-Parents on the other hand, had the assistance of the elders in the work of caring for their family, while the elderly were allowed to be useful and to experience the joy that children can bring.
+The beauty of this relationship was that children could benefit from the wisdom of their elders, develop a sense of respect, compassion, and caring for seniors, as well as learn from experience that aging is an acceptable process.
+Parents on the other hand had the assistance of the elders in the work of caring for their family, while the elderly were allowed to be useful and to experience the joy that children can bring.

 The Separation of Children and Grandparents